ThatCasualMatt/allwalksyoga/src/studio-etiquitte.md

 ---
 layout: 'layouts/policies.html'
 eleventyNavigation:
-  key: studio-etiquitte
+  key: studio-etiquette
   parent: classes
-  title: Studio Etiquitte
+  title: Studio Etiquette
   order: 2
-title: 'Studio Etiquitte'
+title: 'Studio Etiquette'
+metaDesc: 'New to Yoga with All Walks Yoga?
+We offer our tips and etiquette advice for joining us at our classes in Akron, Ohio.
+We focus on accessible yoga to bring everyone together regardless of race, gender, sexual orientation, body type, body ability, or fitness level.
+No matter where you are in your walk of life, all are welcome, together.'
 ---

-## STUDIO ETIQUITTE
+## STUDIO ETIQUETTE

 At All Walks Yoga we want everyone to feel accepted and welcomed in our classes.
 We've compiled a brief list of tips and expectations to help you make the most out of your time in our classes.